-Yellow nail syndrome is also known as primary lymphedema, and it is a sporadic medical syndrome that is associated with yellow nails, chronic sinusitis, persistent coughing and pleural effusion.
-People are usually diagnosed with this syndrome if they have 2 of 3 of the following conditions: yellow nails, lymphedema and/or lung problems.
+Yellow nail syndrome is also known as primary lymphedema, and it is a sporadic medical syndrome associated with yellow nails, chronic sinusitis, persistent coughing, and pleural effusion.
+People are usually diagnosed with this syndrome if they have 2 of 3 of the following conditions: yellow nails, lymphedema, and/or lung problems.

-Yellow nail syndrome is when your nail does not grow as fast as it usually does, gets thicker than usual, nail does not have a cuticle and sometimes when the nail cuticle pulls away from the nail bed.
+Yellow nail syndrome is when your nail does not grow as fast as it usually does, gets thicker than usual, the nail does not have a cuticle, and sometimes when the nail cuticle pulls away from the nail bed.

 Vitamin E is suggested to treat yellow nail syndrome and medicine that addresses swelling and respiratory problems.

-Beau’s lines are depressions, ridges, indentation or grooved lines that are across (from side to side) your fingernail.
-Those lines can be a sign of malnourishment, measles, mumps, scarlet fever, peripheral vascular, zinc deficiency, disease, pneumonia, and uncontrolled diabetes.
+Beau’s lines are depressions, ridges, indentation, or grooved lines that are across (from side to side) your fingernail.
+Those lines can signify malnourishment, measles, mumps, scarlet fever, peripheral vascular, zinc deficiency, disease, pneumonia, and uncontrolled diabetes.

-Koilonychia is also known as spooning nails and is when your fingernails are extremely thin, have raised ridges or extraordinarily flat and scoop outward resembling a spoon.
+Koilonychia is also known as spooning nails and is when your fingernails are fragile, have raised ridges, or extraordinarily flat, and scoop outward resembling a spoon.

-Early signs that your nail might be in danger is when your nails are brittle and chips and breaks easily.
+Early signs that your nail might be in danger are when your nails are brittle and chips and break easily.